surf-visualization/paraview-course/docs/exercise1.md

 ▶ To do this, we first need to add a __Contour__ filter to the pipeline: select the data source (__headsq_masked.vtk__) in the pipeline browser and add a Contour filter.
 You can do this by either using the icon symbol in the toolbar (half a sphere) or use __Filters → Common → Contour__ in the menu bar:

 ![](images/contour-filter.png)

+!!!
+Tip "Quick way to add a filter"

+    When you know the name of the filter you want to add, a quicker way than navigating the Filter menu is to use **Ctrl+Spacebar**.
+This will show a search dialog where you can type (part of) the filter name and matching filters will get listed.
+Select the filter you want and press **Enter** to add it.
+    Of course, make sure to have selected the filter whose inputs you want to use before adding the downstream filter.

 ▶ Next, we want to see what this filter does: in the __Properties__ tab, set the value of the contour under __Isosurfaces__ to 500 and click on __Apply__ and you should see a surface more-or-less representing the boy's skin.